lqb2/blog/_posts/2019-06-09-june-budget-blogging.md

 * june 25-30: travel to west coast for work and pride. did some journaling but nothing consistently.
 * july 1: 5 min. forgot on what, though.
 * july 2: traveled and forgot.
-* july 3:
+* july 3: ?
-* 4: holiday and mostly not on phone
+* 4: 0 min. holiday and mostly not on phone
-* 5: holiday and mostly not on phone
+* 5: 0 min. holiday and mostly not on phone
 * 6: 5 min. reviewing ynab transactions
 * 7: 5 min. reviewing ynab transactions and paying student loans.
 * 8: 5 min. paying credit card bills and moving money around.